 Rehabilitation Services The Athletic Training Room is equipped with ice, moist heat packs, a whirlpool, an electric stimulation and ultrasound machine, as well as various exercise devices.
 We have standing orders from our team physician to use these modalities.
 Although we typically see more acute and chronic conditions on the day-to-day, we also have plenty of experience in the recovery and rehabilitation of post-surgical procedures (ACL reconstructions, meniscus repairs, labrum repairs, etc).Pre-Participation Exams A physical exam is needed for participation in a sport, including out-of-season activities.
 A VHSL physical exam form (FCPS is only accepting the Revised 2021 version at this time) must be dated on or AFTER May 1, 2022 for an athlete to be eligible for the 2022-2023 academic school year.
 This physical is then valid until June 30th of 2023.

 ***Lake Braddock's Annual Sports Physical Night is currently being organized in collaboration with West Springfield High School and South County High School.
-We anticipate hosting the event at West Springfield on Monday, July 19th!!
+We anticipate hosting the event at Lake Braddock on Monday, June 9th!!